DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

 !!! warning
     Although it is possible to compute the distribution as demonstrated above, we strongly advise against doing so in this way.

-We recommend you to apply a transient into your data and take a correct time resolution while do the process of discretization, it need to be done to maximize the information available to analysis. `RMA.jl` has a utilitary function to help with this process.
+We recommend you to apply a transient into your data and take a correct time resolution while doing the process of discretization, it is needed to maximize the information available. `RMA.jl` has a utilitary function to help with this process.
 ```@repl continuous
 prepared_data = prepare(sol, 0.2; transient = 10000, max_length = 1000)
 th, s = find_parameters(prepared_data, 3; threshold_max = 30.0)
-dist = distribution(data, th, 3)
+dist = distribution(prepared_data, th, 3)
 ```

 ##  Spatial data
-`RMA.jl` is compatible with the generalised recurrence plot analysis for spatial data proposed by Marwan, Kurths and Saparin at 2006.
+`RMA.jl` is compatible with generalised recurrence plot analysis for spatial data proposed by Marwan, Kurths and Saparin at 2006.
 It allow the library to calculate a probability distribution of motifs in a tensorial recurrence space, for example, to images the recurrence space have four dimensions.

 !!! todo
-    This is a open research field, so we just will explain how to use the library to estimate it, but we don't recommend you to apply it, intead you are a researcher working with it 😉.
+    This is a open research field, so we just will explain how to use the library to estimate it, but we don't recommend you to apply it for production 😉.

 The application of `RMA.jl` to spatial data is very similar to the others presented before, but the input format is more complex.
 Instead to matrices we need to use abstract arrays with dimension $D$, where the first dimension will be interpreted as a coordinate dimension (such as for high-dimensionaly data), and rest of the dimensions will be the spatial data dimensionality.
 To illustrate it, let an image with RGB.
 It can be represented as an abstract array with 3 dimensions, where the first dimension will have a length 3, being each element a color value (red, blue and green), and the others two dimensions are relative to each pixel that compose the image.
-We will demonstrate it using a uniform distribution, where each position can be interpreted as a pixel with three colors for a image 100x100.
+We will demonstrate it using a uniform distribution, where each position can be interpreted as a RGB pixel for an image 100x100.
 ```@repl spatial
 using Distributions
 data = rand(Uniform(0, 1), 3, 100, 100)